joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/sqWicBf.png)

-# Step 9: Create a user, OUs, and a Security Group in Active Directory
+# Step 9: Create a User, OUs, and a Security Group in Active Directory

 * **Login to your Domain Contoller.
 The "Server Manager" will automatically open up.
 On the right hand side click on "Tools" and select "Active Directory Users and Computers"**